MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 - [Application Gateway](/azure/application-gateway/overview) provides an managed application delivery controller with various Layer 7 load-balancing capabilities.
 You can use Application Gateway to optimize web-farm productivity by offloading CPU-intensive SSL termination to the gateway.

 - [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) is a high-performance, ultra-low-latency Layer 4 inbound and outbound load-balancing service for all UDP and TCP protocols.
-Load balancer handles millions of requests per second.
-Load balancer is zone-redundant, ensuring high availability across Availability Zones.
+Load Balancer handles millions of requests per second.
+Load Balancer is zone-redundant, ensuring high availability across Availability Zones.

 Refer to the following decision tree to make SAP on Azure application load-balancing decisions: